Fact Sheet 17:

 - Obtaining names and SSNs from personnel or customer files in the workplace.

-- "Shoulder surfing" at ATM machines and phone booths in order to capture PIN numbers.
+- "Shoulder surfing" at ATM machines in order to capture PIN numbers.

-- Finding identifying information on Internet sources, via public records sites and fee-based information broker sites.
+- Finding identifying information on Internet sources, via public records sites and fee-based data broker sites.

 - Sending email messages that look like they are from your bank, asking you to visit a web site that looks like the bank's in order to confirm account information.
 This is called "phishing."
 (Visit www.antiphishing.org)